 Is there a Montessori work that you’re hesitant to use or put up in your Montessori environment?

-Let’s talk about some of the limiting beliefs or negative attitudes that may be hindering you from progressing in your Montessori journey in this episode.
+Let’s talk about some of limiting beliefs or negative attitudes.
+They may be hindering you from progressing in your Montessori journey in this episode.

 I understand where you are.

 But like with anything, there are pros and cons in Montessori as well.

 I am not looking at being negative, but we will focus on some of the walls people hit.

 Specifically, when looking into Montessori and hopefully, they will learn more about this educational approach.